kiranwood/LHL-SQL-Project/cleaning_data.md

 ```
 WITH transactions AS
 		(SELECT		visitid,
 				LPAD(fullvisitorid::varchar, 19, '0') as visitorid,
 				totaltransactionrevenue/1000000 as revenue,
 				CASE
 				WHEN city LIKE '%not available%' THEN 'N/A'
 				ELSE city
 				END,
 				country,
-			              CAST(date::varchar as DATE)
+				CAST(date::VARCHAR as DATE)
 		FROM  		all_sessions
 		WHERE   	totaltransactionrevenue IS NOT NULL
 		GROUP BY 	fullvisitorid, visitid, totaltransactionrevenue, city, country,
 				CAST(date::varchar as DATE)
 		ORDER BY  	visitid)
 ```

 ```